 - Create a database test: Now we have created a database, we need to create a table in the database for that, we need to use it.
 So for that, we need to execute.

-- the use test: After this, we are using a test database, now we can create, delete any table in the test database.
+- Use test: After this, we are using a test database, now we can create, delete any table in the test database.

 - mSQL is very popular as the most secure and reliable database management system.
 It is used in many popular web applications such as WordPress, Facebook, etc.

 - mSQL assures an uptime of 24*7; it also has a wide range of high availability solutions.

 - mSQL can be implemented on many platforms such as Linux, MAC, Windows.